FAQ

 Are my entries end-to-end encrypted?

 No. Entries are server-readable so the AI features can work on them.
 TLS in transit, disk-level encryption at rest, but not E2EE.
 If end-to-end encryption is non-negotiable for you, Yewmark isn't the right fit — Journey offers it on their paid tier.
+As a middle ground, you can mark any individual entry as private from the Saved view, and that entry is never sent to a model for any AI feature.

 Features